swagboyswagswag/Funkin_VsCyrix/art/cy_readme.txt

 Story:

-It's the big day!
-You're finally able to meet with the music producer known as Cyrix!
-He's been awaiting this day for so long, and he's ready to help you mix up some new tracks!
+As word spreads of your many adventures, a message comes in from the music producer Cyrix!
+He wants you in his studio, and is ready to mix up some new tracks!
+You ready to get funky?

 CREDITS:
 AetherDX - Director